A few weekends ago I was struggling with a couple customers, one of which was very reasonable and appreciative, and one who was not!

 I laid out all of the information I know about shifting and the respective parts involved, listed all of the work I did – the difficult removal of his chainring, the attempt to straighten the part, the swapping of his cassette, adjusting the shifting – and repeated that the supplying of the chainring was to allow him to take the next-day ride that seemed so important to him.
 I received a message that insinuated that I didn’t know what I was doing, and that he asked “somebody on the trail” who agreed with him about the shifting and didn’t know why I would install a worn-out chainring.

-I put an end to the conversation by stating that if he thinks he can find a shop where - the day you show up - the mechanics will swap out a cassette and have a viable (FREE) chainring installed so you can be on your way for the ridiculously small amount you paid, please tell me exactly where that place is, because I will tell all of my customers to go there instead!
+- the mechanics will swap out a cassette and have a viable (FREE) chainring installed so you can be on your way for the ridiculously small amount you paid, please tell me exactly where that place is, because I will tell all of my customers to go there instead!

 When I returned from the shore, we found that my new friend had removed the chainring and left it hanging on the doorknob of my side entry.